venysssssssssss/AwsOverview/README.md

   - Leverage existing templates on the web!
   - Leverage the documentation.
 - Supports (almost) all AWS resources:
-  - Everything we'll see in this course is supported.
   - You can use "custom resources" for resources that are not supported.

 #### 10.1.2.
 CloudFormation Stack Designer